geomorphR/geomorph/cran-comments.md

 ## Resubmission
-This is a patch release, 4.10.
-It also provides several new functions.
+This is a minor release, 4.1.0.
+This switches 3D graphics to plotly away from RGL.

 ## Test environments
-* local OS X install, R 4.4.2
+* local OS X install, R 4.5.2
 * win-builder (devel and release)
 * R-hub (all platforms)